 Building and facilities

-Costing £212 million − paid for in part from the royalties derived from antibody-related work at the LMB − the new building will provide first class facilities to some of the world’s leading scientists.
+Costing £212 million − paid for in part from the royalties derived from antibody-related work at the LMB − the new building provides first class facilities to some of the world’s leading scientists.
 In addition, as a key component in the development of the Cambridge Biomedical Campus, the new building is located at the hub of one of the largest and most internationally competitive concentrations of healthcare-related talent and enterprise in Europe.